-The SA1403 Controller consists of a microprocessor-based controller with on-board data separator logic, and is able to control a maximum of four drives.
+The SA1403D Controller consists of a microrocessor based controller with on-board data separator logic and is able to control a maximum of four drives.
 The drives can be any combination of Shugart SA1000 fixed disk drives, SA800 floppy disk drives, or SA850 floppy disk drives.
-The SA1403 can be mounted on the SA1000 drive.
+The floppy disk track formats are compatible with IBM 1D/2D track formats.
+The SA1403D can be mounted on the SA1000 drive.

 Commands are issued to the controller over a bidirectional bus connected to the host computer.
-The data separator/"serdes" logic serializes bytes and converts to MFM data, and deserializes MFM data into 8-bit bytes.
+The data separator/"serdes" logic serializes bytes and converts to FM/MFM data, and deserializes FM/MFM data into 8-bit bytes.

 Due to the microprogrammed approach utilized in the controller, limited diagnostic capabilities are implemented.
 This methodology increases fault isolation efficiency and reduces system down time.
-Error detection and correction will tolerate media imperfections up to one 4-bit burst error per sector on the SA1000.
+Error detection and correction will tolerate media imperfections up to 4-bit burst errors.

-1.1 SA1403 CONTROLLER FEATURES
+1.1 SA1403D CONTROLLER FEATURES

-OVERLAPPED SEEK In multiple drive configurations, the host can issue seeks to different drives without waiting for the first drive to complete its seek.
-AUTOMATIC SEEK AND VERIFY A seek command is implied in every data transfer command (READ, WRITE, CHECK, etc.).
-If the heads are not positioned over the correct cylinder, a seek is initiated, and a cylinder verification is performed after the seek completes.

-FAULT DETECTION Two classes of faults are flagged to improve error handling:
+· OVERLAPPED SEEK In multiple drive configurations the host can issue seeks to different drives without waiting for the first drive to complete its seek.
+AUTOMATIC SEEK AND VERIFY A seek command is implied in every data transfer command (READ, WRITE CHECK, etc.).
+If the heads are not positioned over the correct cylinder, a seek is initiated and a cylinder verification is performed after the seek completes.
+FAULT DETECTION Three classes of fault detection are provided for fault diagnosis: 1) Disk related faults.
+2) Controller related faults.
+3) Host command or I/O timing faults.
+Fault detection is available from the interface as a status message and is also visibly displayed on a row of status LED's on the controller PCB.
+AUTOMATIC HEAD AND CYLINDER SWITCHING If during a multi-block data transfer the end of a track is reached, the controller automatically switches to the next track.
+If the end of a cylinder is reached, the controller issues a seek and resumes the transfer.
+DATA ERROR SENSING AND CORRECTION If a data error is detected during a disk data transfer, the controller indicates whether or not it is correctable.

-- Controller faults

-Disk faults

-- AUTOMATIC HEAD

-AND CYLINDER

-SWITCHING

-If, during a mutli-block data transfer, the end of a track is reached, the controller automatically switches to the next track.
-If the end of a cylinder is reached, the controller issues a seek and resumes the transfer. - DATA ERROR

-SENSING AND

-CORRECTION

-If a data error is detected during a disk data transfer, the controller indicates whether or not it is correctable.
 If correctable, it can be automatically corrected.

-- LOGICAL TO

-PHYSICAL DRIVE

-CORRELATION

-Logical unit numbers (LUN's) are independent of physical port numbers.
+(This applies to the SA1000 only.
+CRC error detection is used on floppy disc drives.)
+LOGICAL TO PHYSICAL DRIVE CORRELATION Logical Unit Number (LUN's) are independent of physical port numbers.
 All accesses specify LUN's.

-- ON BOARD SECTOR

-BUFFER

-A sector buffer is provided on the controller to eliminate the possibility of data overruns during a data transfer. - EFFICIENT HOST INTERFACE PROTOCOL A bidirectional bus between the controller and host provides a simple yet efficient communication path.
-In addition, a high level command set permits effective command initiation. - SECTOR Sector interleaving is programmable with up to a 16 way interleave.
-INTERLEAVE

-The sector size is fixed at 256 bytes of data.
+ON BOARD SECTOR BUFFER A sector buffer is provided on the controller to eliminate the possibility of data overruns during a data transfer.
+EFFICIENT HOST INTERFACE PROTOCOL A bidirectional bus between the controller and host provides a simple, yet efficient communication path.
+In addition, a high level command set permits effective command initiation.
+SECTOR INTERLEAVE Sector interleaving is programmable with up to a 16 way interleave.
+ODD PARITY The 8 data bits on the interface bus can have odd parity.
+Depending on user preference, parity can be disabled.
+FIXED SECTOR SIZE The sector size is fixed at 256 bytes of data for the SA1000.

-- ODD PARITY The 8 data bits on the interface bus can have odd parity.
-Depending on user preference, parity can be disabled. - NUMBER OF DRIVES The controller will connect to a maximum of four (4) drives.
-The drives can be any combination of SA1000's and/or SA850's and/or SA800's.
+NUMBER OF DRIVES

+The controller will connect to a maximum of four (4) drives.
+The drives can be any combination of SA1000's and/or SA850's and/or SA800's

+1.1.1 OPTIONAL FEATURES

-1.1.1 OPTIONAL MICRO DIAGNOSTICS
+MICRO DIAGNOSTICS

-A set of diagnostic PROM's are available to allow stand alone diagnostic testing of both drives and controller.
+A set of diagnostic PROM's are available to allow stand alone diagnostic testing of both drive and controller.
 Reference Appendix A.

-1.2 SYSTEM CONFIGURATION
+1.1.2 SYSTEM CONFIGURATION